madprops/airc/README.md

 ---

-`prefix`: The command prefix.
-Like `!`.
-Used before every command.

----

 ## Credentials <a name="credentials"></a>

 The program reads the openai api key from the shell environment, it's not added to the code or config.